avm99963/infinitegforums/docs/developers/add_feature.md

     showing/saving it in the options page, or so it is handled outside of the options page.
 3. If you want to handle the option from the options page, follow these steps:
-    1. Modify the `//src/static/options/options.html` file to add the appropriate code which implements the option (usually in the same `.option` div as the feature switch).
+    1. Modify the `//src/static/options/optionsPage.json5` file to add the appropriate code which implements the option under the `customHTML` property.
         - Don't include text, only the HTML structure.
 If you add a `data-i18n` attribute to an HTML element, its contents will be replaced with the corresponding i18n string (for instance,